 Alternative Routes to Licensure

-Eligibility Requirements for an Elementary Education License or an Early Childhood Education License
+Eligibility Requirements for an Elementary Education License or Special Education License

 Eligibility Requirements for a Secondary Education License